alljoyn/interfaces/interfaces/org.alljoyn.Bus.Security/ClaimableApplication-v1.md

 ### Methods

-#### Claim(certificateAuthority, authorityKeyIdentifier, adminSecurityGroupId, adminSecurityGroupAuthority, adminGroupAuthorityKeyIdentifier, identityCertificateChain, manifest)
+#### Claim(certificateAuthority, authorityKeyIdentifier, adminSecurityGroupId, adminSecurityGroupAuthority, adminGroupAuthorityKeyIdentifier, identityCertificateChain, manifests)

 This method allows an admin to claim the application to enable the permission enforcement.
 Members of the admin security group are allowed